marcusassmus/visualising-elastic-anisotropy/README.md

 The current repository contains supplementary material for the manuscript

-[1] "Visualising elastic anisotropy: theoretical background and computational implementation" [DOI: 10.1007/s00161-018-0635-9](https://doi.org/10.1007/s00161-018-0635-9)
+[1] "**_Visualising elastic anisotropy: theoretical background and computational implementation_**" [DOI: 10.1007/s00161-018-0635-9](https://doi.org/10.1007/s00161-018-0635-9)

-by Joachim Nordmann, Marcus Aßmus, and Holm Altenbach.
+by J. Nordmann, M. Aßmus, and H. Altenbach.
 The program have been written in Matlab.
-The user may run the main file visu_elastic_anisotropy.m in order to reproduce all examples presented in&nbsp;[1].
+The user may run the main file visu_elastic_anisotropy.m in order to reproduce all examples presented in&nbsp;[1] and to create their own.

 ## Referencing